nuuuwan/news_lk3_data/README.md

 *2024-09-19 16:27:00* · [`adaderanalk`](https://www.adaderana.lk/news/102081/sri-lanka-says-restructuring-deal-with-bondholders-reached) · `en`

-Sri Lanka said it’s reached an agreement in principle with bondholders to restructure its $114 billion debt load, just days before the country heads to elections that have rattled investors.
+Sri Lanka said it’s reached an agreement in principle with bondholders to restructure its $114 billion debt load, just days before the country heads for presidential elections.

 The government held restricted discussions with nine members of the steering committee of the ad-hoc group of bondholders between September 12th and 18th, it said in a statement on Thursday.

 The parties agreed to introduce “governance-linked bond features” as part of the revised bond treatment, it said, referring to clauses that would cut Sri Lanka’s repayments if it meets certain governance and anti-corruption-related targets.

-◼️
+Sri Lanka was joined by its legal and financial advisors, Clifford Chance LLP and Lazard, respectively, and the Restricted Members of the Steering Committee were joined by the Group’s legal and financial advisors, White & Case LLP and Rothschild & Co, respectively, the statement said.

+...

 [Data](articles/cf4ede27.json)